• Skip to main content

 3. Palace Kitchens

 On the opposite side of the courtyard is the palace kitchens.
 You can see the traces of two different periods in Ottoman palace life in palace kitchens.
-In the early period of the Ottoman Empire, chinese porcelain was used on the ground table, while in the late period there was a western table setting.
+In the early period of the Ottoman Empire, Chinese porcelain was used on the ground table, while in the late period there was a western table setting.

 4. Topkapi Palace Harem Rooms